-(1) Non-GAAP financial measure.
+- (1) Non-GAAP financial measure.
 A non-GAAP financial measure is not a standardized financial measure under the financial reporting framework used to prepare our financial statements and might not be comparable to similar financial measures used by other issuers.
-Refer to Appendix "D" (Non-GAAP financial measures and ratios) of this Circular, for definitions of these metrics and reconciliations to the most comparable IFRS measures.

-(2) Non-GAAP financial ratio.
+Refer to Appendix D of this Circular for definitions of these metrics and reconciliations to the most comparable IFRS measures. - (2) Using cash from the balance sheet. - (3) Including the partial repayment of \$300 million of the Senior Notes due 2027 completed in January 2025 - (4) Non-GAAP financial ratio.
 A non-GAAP financial ratio is not a standardized financial measure under the financial reporting framework used to prepare our financial statements and might not be comparable to similar financial measures used by other issuers.
-Refer to the Non-GAAP and other financial measures section of this Circular for definitions of these metrics and reconciliations to the most comparable IFRS measures.
-The following table illustrates the target short-term incentive payable to the NEOs under the STI plan and actual payouts earned for the financial year ended December 31, 2023.
+Refer to Appendix D of this Circular for definitions of these metrics and reconciliations to the most comparable IFRS measures.

+The following table illustrates the target short-term incentive payable to the NEOs under the STI plan and actual payouts earned for the financial year ended December 31, 2024.
 Target levels for all NEOs are set to be aligned with the market median of the Peer Group.

 NEO TARGET (1) FINANCIAL RESULTS FACTOR ACTUAL INDIVIDUAL PAYOUT FACTOR AS A RESULT OF PERFORMANCE (2)

 Éric Martel 130% 118% 153.4%

 Bart Demosky 90% 118% 106.2%

 Paul Sislian 90% 118% 106.2%

 David Murray 90% 118% 106.2%

-Daniel Brennan 75% 118% 88.5%

-Peter Likoray (3) 60% 118% 70.8%
+Jean-Christophe Gallagher-Samson 90% 118% 106.2%

-(1) Expressed in each case as a percentage of base salary.

-(2) Applies to base salary.
+- (1) Expressed in each case as a percentage of base salary. - (2) Applies to base salary.